sanjayjonckheere/iN_iS_Tee_One/README.md

 Each layer of units = a collection of image filters, each of which extracts a certain feature from the input image.

-Thus, the output of a given layer consist of so-called _feature maps_: differently filtered versions of the input image.
+Thus, the output of a given layer consists of so-called _feature maps_: differently filtered versions of the input image.

 <img width="780" alt="styleBank" src="https://user-images.githubusercontent.com/72076380/111777100-bce6eb00-88aa-11eb-9719-8a1fd3352655.png">